-When you think about creating an app, you will come across a number of functionalities and features that you think the app should have.
-Some of this will be the necessary and some are secondary or fancy.
-You must focus on the basic ones that should be developed for minimum viable product (MVP) which will serve the purpose.
-Once the MVP is launched and used by the users, based on their demand prioritise the next functionalities/features to be updated on the app.
+When you think about creating an app, you will come across several functionalities and features that you think the app should have.
+Some of this will be necessary and some are secondary or fancy.
+You must focus on the basic ones that should be developed for the minimum viable product (MVP) which will serve the purpose.
+Once the MVP is launched and used by the users, based on their demand prioritize the next functionalities/features to be updated on the app.
 This will help in better budgeting of the app development cycle.

 You must create a complete scope of work document for the MVP and lock it before starting the design and development.
-It is highly likely to change your mind during developing MVP.
-In such cases the app development process is prolongated.
+It is highly likely to change your mind during developing an MVP.
+In such cases, the app development process is prolonged.
 For example, an app that was supposed to complete in 6 months could go up to 2 years if you do not lock the scope of work.
 This also results in increasing the cost considerably.

-Use of the right technology is very important to be make the app future proof.
-From our experience, it is better to pick the right technology from the first place than picking a basic technology and thinking to change later which could make the transformation difficult bot technically and financially.
+The use of the right technology is very important to make the app future-proof.
+From our experience, it is better to pick the right technology from the first place than picking a basic technology and thinking to change later which could make the transformation both technically and financially difficult.
 You can either pick hybrid or native technologies based on your app objectives and users.

 Most of the developers copy codes from different repositories and websites to build the app.
-This is not a recommended practice to develop a secure and stable apps.
-A quality app must be clean coded and well structures and well defined so when any developer looks at the codes it should be understandable.
-It is very important that you engage developers who can do clean coding practice.
+This is not a recommended practice to develop a secure and stable app.
+A quality app must be Clean coded and well structures and well defined so when any developer looks at the codes it should be understandable.
+You must engage developers who can do clean coding practice.

-One thing to keep in mind is no apps are 100% stable or bug free.
-This could not be the problem in coding, but several other reasons such as phone model, operating system version used, updates in OS, user behaviour etc. So, it is important to not stop testing the app rigorously to keep as stable as possible.
+One thing to keep in mind is no apps are 100% stable or bug-free.
+This could not be the problem in coding, but several other reasons such as phone model, operating system version used, updates in OS, user behavior, etc. So, it is important to not stop testing the app rigorously to keep as stable as possible.

 You get what you pay for.
-Looking for the cheapest option to develop a dream app can jeopardise the whole idea launch.
+Looking for the cheapest option to develop a dream app can jeopardize the whole idea launch.
 Spending a lot on app development doesn’t ensure quality too.
-Creative – functional design, clean coding, right software architecture, best fit technology stack, servers, testing and maintenance could ensure the quality of the app.
+Creative – functional design, clean coding, right software architecture, best-fit technology stack, servers, testing, and maintenance could ensure the quality of the app.
 So don’t hesitate to spend on quality resources.